Retired Boxer: Background

 Retired Boxer was Johnston's first album recorded in Austin, Texas, a location where he found much success.
-During the recording of 'Hi, How Are You' the previous year, Johnston was living with his sister Margie but disappeared in April of 1984 after his mother suggested institutionalizing him.
+During the recording of 'Hi, How Are You' the previous year, Johnston was living with his sister Margie but disappeared in April 1984 after his mother suggested institutionalizing him.
 He only told his parents where he was on Fathers Day of that year.
 He had purchased a moped and rode it to the local carnival where he began working at the Corn Dog Stand.
-Six months later the carnival arrived in Austin, and Johnston had upset someone with how long he was taking on the porta-potty resulting in Johnston being punched.
-The assault left Johnston badly hurt, and he began searching for a nearby Church for help, eventually arriving at the Austin University Church of Christ.
-The staff at there took Johnston to a doctor and leased him an apartment.
+Six months later, when the carnival arrived in Austin, Johnston had upset someone with how long he was taking on the porta-potty, which resulted in Johnston being punched.
+The assault left Johnston badly hurt, and he began searching for a nearby Church for help, before eventually arriving at the Austin University Church of Christ.
+The staff there took Johnston to a doctor and leased him an apartment.
 Whilst in Austin, Johnston also began working at McDonalds.
 His assault is referenced in the song 'Bye-Bye Barbie', with the lyric 'A knock in the skull sure changes a man'.

 Most of the album features Johnston playing the piano, save for the final track, 'True Love Will Find You In The End', where he plays acoustic guitar.
-Johnston was influenced to start playing the guitar by the legacy of Austin based guitar players.
+Johnston was influenced to start playing the guitar by the legacy of Austin-based guitar players.

 Artwork / Title

-The album's artwork features Johnston's character of Joe The Boxer, who had featured heavily in the lyrics to Hi, How Are You.
+The album's artwork features Johnston's character of Joe The Boxer, who was featured heavily in the lyrics to ‘Hi, How Are You’.
 The title came after Johnston got a concussion in a fight at the carnival.
 He had considered himself tough beforehand but realized he was not.
 As a result, he decided to name the album 'Retired Boxer.'